CaskAle/summit-pi-project/summit-pi.md

 ## TJBot Setup Notes

-The instructions setting up the Raspberry Pi as a TJBot are found here: [README.md](https://github.com/ibmtjbot/tjbot/blob/master/bootstrap/README.md#running-hardware-tests).
-This file will also be found in the "tjbot/bootstrap" directory once the setup has completed.
+The instructions setting up and using the Raspberry Pi as a TJBot are found in the [README.md](https://github.com/ibmtjbot/tjbot/blob/master/bootstrap/README.md#running-hardware-tests) file.
+This file can be found in the "tjbot/bootstrap" directory once the setup has completed.

 - Use ssh to connect to your device and run the following command to begin the TJBot setup:
 `curl -sL http://ibm.biz/tjbot-bootstrap | sudo sh -`